MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 - Compared to Word layouts, RDL layouts can result in slower performance with document reports, especially for actions related to the user interface (like sending emails).
 For more information, see [Creating an RDL Layout Report](../developer/devenv-howto-rdl-report-layout.md).

-Read more about how to tune RDLC reports here:
+Read more about how to tune RDL reports here:
 - [RDLC Performance Optimization Tips](https://community.dynamics.com/business/b/navteam/posts/a-couple-of-rdlc-performance-optimization-tips)

 ## Efficient extracts to data warehouses